pietervdvn/ALGT/src/Assets/Manual/Thesis/3ALGTByExample.md

 ![Parsetree of a function type](Parsetree0_0.png)

+### Conclusion

+ALGT allows a concise yet accurate description of any language, through the use of BNF.
+This notation can then be interpreted in order to parse a target program file; resulting in the parsetree.

 Metafunctions
 -------------

-Existing parsetrees can be modified or rewritten by using **metafunctions**[^termFunction[.
+Existing parsetrees can be modified or rewritten by using **metafunctions**[^termFunction].
 A metafunction receives one or more parsetrees as input and generates a new parsetree based on that.

 [^termFunction]: In this section, we will also use the term _function_ to denote a _metafunction_.
 Under no condition, the term function refers to some entity of the target language.